Trusted WordPress tutorials, when you need them most.

 • WPBeginner Deals – Exclusive discounts on WordPress products and services for WPBeginner users.

 We hope this article helped you switch from Blogger to WordPress without affecting your Google search rankings.
-You may also want to see our ultimate step-by-step WordPress SEO guide for beginners and our expert picks for the best WordPress plugins to help grow your blog.
+You may also want to see our guide to which WordPress plan you should use or the most common WordPress myths debunked.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.